 On weekend nights, 57% of riders killed in single-vehicle accidents were under the influence of alcohol.
 On any night, motorcyclists killed in accidents were three times more often found to be alcohol-impaired versus accidents in the daytime.

 Speeding-Related Motorcycle Accidents

 Thirty-three percent of all motorcyclists in fatal accidents in 2016 were found to be speeding.
 This is much higher than speeding rates for other vehicles, including 19% for passenger cars, 15% for light trucks, and seven percent for large trucks.

 According to the NHTSA, an accident is deemed “speeding-related” if an investigating officer determined that driving too fast for safe conditions, racing, or exceeding the speed limit contributed to the collision or if the driver received a speeding-related charge.

 Were You Injured in a Georgia Motorcycle Accident?

-If you were impacted by a motorcycle accident in Georgia—whether you were involved yourself or had a loved one hurt or killed in an accident—John Foy & Associates can help.
+If you were impacted by a motorcycle accident in Georgia, whether it was you or a loved one who was hurt or killed in an accident, John Foy & Associates can help.

 We have been supporting and assisting motorcycle accident victims with their insurance claims for more than two decades.
 Working with us is risk-free: we don’t get paid unless we win your case.
 And we’ll start with a FREE consultation to discuss your options.
-To get started with your free consultation, call us at 404-400-4000 or fill out the form on this page today.
+Just call us at 404-400-4000 or fill out the form on this page today.